-Receive Synchronization State Machine When Channel Bonding is Enabled
+Receive Synchronization State Machine when Channel Bonding is enabled

-Each receive channel contains a Receive Synchronization State Machine.
+Each receive channel contains a Receive Synchronization State Machine that is enabled whenever the receive channels are configured for channel bonding (RXMODE[1] \neq LOW).
 This machine handles loss and recovery of bit, channel, and word framing, and part of the control for channel bonding.
-This state machine is enabled whenever the receive channels are configured for channel bonding (RXMODE[1] ≠ LOW).
 Separate forms of the state machine exist for the two different types of status reporting.
-When operated without channel bonding (RXMODE[1] = LOW, RX Modes 0 and 1), these state machines are disabled and characters are decoded directly.
-In RX Mode 0 the RESYNC (111b) status is never reported.
-In RX Mode 1, neither the RESYNC (111b) or Channel Lock Detected (010b) status are reported.
+When operated without channel bonding (RXMODE[1] = LOW, RX Modes 0 and 2), these state machines are disabled and characters are decoded directly as shown in Table 23.